stockc/mnug/public/speakers.md

     Dominik Ferber is a computer science student at Hochschule München.
     As a big believer in isomorphic javascript he handles both worlds - the server and the browser.

+*   <a name="franziskah"></a>
+    **Franziska Hinkelmann**
+    Franziska has a PhD in mathematics and works for TNG Technology Consulting GmbH.
+She contributes to several open source projects, regularly teaches Node.js courses at the International Summer University for Women in Informatics, and organizes the PHP User Group Munich.

 *   <a name="franzs"></a>
     **Franz Sommer**
     Franz has previously finished a degree in economics and remained a journeyman at will.